-While onboarding your app to the Windows Store, you can declare your app as accessible.
+While submitting your app to the Windows Store, you can declare your app as accessible.
 Declaring your app as accessible makes it easier to discover for users who are interested in accessible apps, such as users who have visual impairments.
 Users discover accessible apps by using the Accessible filter while searching the Windows Store.
 Declaring your app as accessible also adds the Accessible tag to your app’s description.

-- A high contrast theme.
+- a high contrast theme

 You should declare your app as accessible if you built and tested it for accessibility.
 This means that you did the following: